dotnet/designs/accepted/2023/wasm-browser-threads.md

 - blazor render could be both legacy render or Blazor server style
     - because we have both memory and mono on the UI thread

+# Details

+## JSImport and marshaled JS functions
+- both sync and async could be called on all `JSWebWorker` threads
+- both sync and async could be called on main managed thread (even when running on UI)
+    - unless there is loop back to blocking `JSExport`, it could not deadlock

+## JSExport & C# delegates
+- async could be called on all `JSWebWorker` threads
+- sync could be called on `JSWebWorker`
+- sync could be called on from UI thread is problematic
+    - with spin-wait in UI in JS it would at least block the UI rendering
+    - with spin-wait in emscripten, it could deadlock the rest of the app

+## JSWebWorker with JS interop
+- is proposed concept to let user to manage JS state of the worker explicitly
+    - because of problem **4**
+- is C# thread created and disposed by new API for it
+- could block on synchronization primitives
+- could do full JSImport/JSExport to it's own JS `self` context
+- there is `JSSynchronizationContext`` installed on it
+    - so that user code could dispatch back to it, in case that it needs to call `JSObject` proxy (with thread affinity)

+## Debugging
+- VS debugger would work as usual
+- Chrome dev tools would only see the events coming from `postMessage` or `Atomics.waitAsync`
+- Chrome dev tools debugging C# could be bit different, it possibly works already.
+The C# code would be in different node of the "source" tree view

 ## Blazor
 - as compared to single threaded runtime, the major difference would be no synchronous callbacks.